CodersCampus/supportDocs/docs/item/VIRTUAL_NETWORKING.md

    Some popular tech streamers on Twitch include:

    [ThePrimeagen](https://www.twitch.tv/theprimeagen): Streams about JavaScript, TypeScript, and web development.
+Also if you're all about serving up democracy, he steams himself playing Helldivers once in awhile as well.

    [Theo](https://m.twitch.tv/theo/home): Focuses on Python, machine learning, and data science.